Colorful Spider and Web Preschool Craft

 4. Bend the stems to form spider legs.

-Instructions for the spider web:
+Instructions for the spider web

-One of the children wanted to use lots of different paint colors instead of just black.
+One of the children wanted to use lots of different paint colors, instead of just black.
+That's where the idea for a colorful spider web originated.

 1. Cut a piece of white paper to fit inside a round cake pan.